 If you like to write, putting together a blog is one way that you could be making money online.
 Much like with podcasting, one way to make extra money with blogs is by allowing ads on your site.

 Another is to use affiliate links to get people to buy products from various online stores.
 You'd receive a commission each time one of your readers makes a purchase through your link.
-For some ideas on companies to partner up with, check out this blog post on Beautiful Dawn.
+Monetized blogs are one of our favorite methods of making money online.

 Could you see yourself writing personalized poems, sending out a list of ideas for a blog, or creating some other type of digital product?
 You can earn money online through a platform like Fiverr, which allows creators to charge $5 (or more) for a specific service or product.